jordanmunson/jordanmunson.github.com/_posts/2014-11-26-coping-with-a-mobile-world.md

 _So that's what I did._

 About four or so hours after throwing my old stylesheet straight into the garbage, I ended up with what you're seeing here.
 (As of November 26, 2014.
-Site subject to further change.).
+Site subject to further change.)
 It still looks like butt, but at least it's _serviceable_ on mobile devices and weird browser dimensions.

 __So what's next?__